Mobile Hotspots and Hotspot Boosters: What You Need to Know

 - The cell tower may be too far away.
 Place the hotspot as close to the direction of the nearest cell tower as you can.
-You can download an app or find cell tower locator maps online.
+You can download the free weBoost app to find cell towers near you.

 - Obstacles may be in the way of the cell signal.
 Building materials such as concrete and brick tend to obstruct cellular signals.
 Try placing the hotspot next to a window to let the signal pass through more easily.

 - Too many devices are using the hotspot.
 Try connecting fewer devices.